 - Care is often more affordable.
 Outpatient treatment is far less expensive than inpatient treatment as individuals do not have to pay extra for housing, meals, etc.

-The Basic Types of Services Available for Outpatients
+Types of Services Available for Outpatients

 According to Kaplan and Sadock’s Synopsis of Psychiatry and Treating Addiction: A Guide for Professionals, there are a few specific types of procedures that are only available for inpatients who are being treated for alcohol use disorders.
-Outpatient treatment programs can provide the majority of resources that are used in the treatment of alcohol use disorders, including:
+Outpatient rehab programs can provide the majority of resources that are used in the treatment of alcohol use disorders, including:

 - Medically assisted treatments: Medically assisted treatments include various medical procedures and the use of medications.
 The majority of these can be prescribed on an outpatient basis.